The Best and Worst American Cities For Runners Ranked

 Photo by Eric Ward on Unsplash

-San Francisco topped the list for both ARRIS and Lawn Love, and it’s our favorite U.S. running city too!
-Between the abundance of parks and running trails, mild weather, and fresh air, this city is truly a runner’s paradise.
-With numerous running clubs spread around the city, runners of any level are welcomed into the running community here.
+San Francisco topped the list for both ARRIS and Lawn Love in 2023, and three years later, it’s still our favorite U.S. running city.
+Between the abundance of parks and running trails, mild weather, and fresh air, this city is a runner’s paradise.
+With numerous running clubs spread around the city, runners of any level are welcomed into the community here.
+The one caveat we’d add since 2023: West Coast wildfire seasons can briefly spike AQI in late summer, so check AirNow before a long run between July and October.

 San Diego, California